drand/website/docs/operator/storage-backends.md

 ## PostgreSQL

-**_This backend is supported since Drand v1.5+._**
+**_This backend is supported since drand v1.5+._**

-The PostgreSQL backend allows Drand to store beacons in a database.
+The PostgreSQL backend allows drand to store beacons in a database.

 The database connection will use `UTC` as default timezone.
 This parameter is not currently configurable.